sandarm-1/vco/Post-Layout.md

-Circuit changes to increase speed
+Circuit changes to recover speed
 ------
 The original circuit architecture was fundamentally limited by the use of 3 current-starved delay cells in the ring oscillator.